-1. Co ntinuous - employee will not report to work for set number of days or weeks.
-2. Into birth of my child or adoption or foster care placement subject to agreement by the district;serious health condition of myself, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves; because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness. b.
-In the case of foreseeable intermittent leave, the employee must schedule the leave to minimize disruption to the school district operation. c.
+- 3. If insufficient leave is available, the school district may: - a.
+Deny the leave if entitlement is exhausted - b.
+Award leave available - F. Type of Leave Requested. - 1.
+Continuous employee will not report to work for set number of days or weeks. - Intermittent employee requests family and medical leave for separate periods of time. a.
+Intermittent leave is available for: - birth of my child or adoption or foster care placement subject to agreement by the district; - serious health condition of myself, parent, or child when medically necessary; - because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves; - because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness. - b.
+In the case of foreseeable intermittent leave, the employee must schedule the leave to minimize disruption to the school district operation. - c.
 During the period of foreseeable intermittent leave, the school district may move the employee to an alternative position with equivalent pay and benefits.
-(For instructional employees, see G below.)
-Re duce ed work schedule - employee requests a reduction in the employee's regular work schedule. a.
-Reduced work schedule family and medical leave is available for: birth of my child or adoption or foster care placement subject to agreement by the district;serious health condition of myself, parent, or child when medically necessary; serious hearth condition of myself, parent, of clind when medicany necessary,because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves; because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness. b.
-In the case of foreseeable reduced work schedule leave, the employee must schedule the employees, see G below.)

-G. Special Rules for Instructional Employees.
+(For instructional employees, see G below.) - 3.
+Reduced work schedule employee requests a reduction in the employee's regular work schedule. - a.
+Reduced work schedule family and medical leave is available for: - birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, parent, or child when medically necessary; - because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves; - because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness. - b.
+In the case of foreseeable reduced work schedule leave, the employee must schedule the leave to minimize disruption to the school district operation. - c.
+During the period of foreseeable reduced work schedule leave, the school district may move the employee to an alternative position with equivalent pay and benefits.
+(For instructional employees, see G below.) - G. Special Rules for Instructional Employees.